 Now for redirection:

-In this situation, we now have an “Active / Active” configuration as in both the US AD Site and the EU AD Site are internet enabled.
+In this situation, we now have an “Active / Active” configuration; both the US AD Site and the EU AD Site are internet-facing.
 My ExternalURL for OWA in the EU AD Site is euemail.exchangelaboratory.com, and my ExternalURL for OWA in the US AD Site is naemail.exchangelaboratory.com.
 We will use Adam again as our example mailbox.

 ActiveSync and OWA Virtual Directory permissions to make redirection and proxying to work?